-Council of Houston Area Training Sites (CHATS; 6-7 presentations per year, held on Fridays

-2:30 4:00 p.m.): The APA-accredited internship programs in the Houston area rotate hosting a didactic presentation focused on issues of professional development or practice, with interns from each of the APA-accredited internship programs attending.
-CHATS is held at the United Way of Greater Houston.
+Council of Houston Area Training Sites (CHATS): 6-7 presentations per year, held on Fridays 2:30-4:00 p.m.).
+The APA-accredited internship programs in the Houston area rotate hosting a didactic presentation focused on issues of professional development or practice, with interns from each of the APA-accredited internship programs attending.
+CHATS presentations are held virtually or in-person at the Children's Assessment Center.